cangdev/exercise/liveBet/README.txt

 Features
 --------
-- Real-time match odds updates.
+- Real-time (Random) match odds updates.
 - Multi-betting support for up to 500 bets per match.
 - Odds freeze and timeout mechanism for placed bets.
+- Coupons are added to DelayQueue, if is not placed in a period, coupon status will be expired.
 - Periodic updates using Spring's @Scheduled annotation.

 Technologies